GHTassinari/ExercisesBasicJavascript/README.md

 # ExercisesBasicJavascript

 These are some basic Javascripts exercises, that I have to hand over at the Rocketseat Explorer course.

+Includes some basic mathematical operations and verifying the type, or the value, of the variable.

 Available at:
 https://exercises-basic-javascript.vercel.app